Code of Conduct

 Conclusion

 The POC in LIS Summit is an opportunity for self-reflection, advocacy, and collaboration.
 Attendees are expected to agree upon and uphold the standards of conduct listed above as colleagues and members of an engaged community.
-Attendees who do not comply with this code will be subject to the actions stated above (see Conflict Resolution) and/or removal from the virtual space.
+Attendees who do not comply with this code will be subject to the actions stated above (see Conflict Resolution) and/or removal from the space.

-Summit Organizers
+Summit Contacts

 Jennifer Masunaga